 When I married into my husband’s large family, I had no idea they were on the lookout for someone to be the designated mashed-potato maker for their gatherings.
 When they found out I love to eat mashed potatoes, my fate was sealed.
 I envisioned a future of sweaty, last-minute potato-mashing sessions in order to keep the side dish hot when the meal was served.
 I was secretly dismayed, but my dismay turned to joy when I found a recipe for make ahead mashed potatoes in The Oregonian newspaper.
 Over the years, I’ve tweaked the recipe to suit my needs and made it even more convenient.
 For those of you who can relate to the last-minute potato-mashing frenzy of holiday meals, help is on the way!

 ***Disclaimer: This post contains affiliate links, which means as an Amazon Associate I earn from qualifying purchases at no additional cost to you.*** Already know what you’d like to get from Amazon?
-Here’s a handy way to get to the website, linked to one of my favorite holiday shows.
+Here’s a handy way to get to the website, linked to a 6-quart crockpot, perfect for this recipe.
 Just click on the link, then browse around and do your shopping.

 5 pounds potatoes, peeled and quartered ( I often use the red potatoes and skip the peeling!)